Alygnt/HPhisher/README.md

 It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someones social media</b>.
 However you may try out this at your own risk.

 ## ABOUT TOOL:
-HPhisher is the most powerful phishing site. it has lots of advantages.
+HPhisher is a powerful hardware device phishing tool. it has lots of advantages.
 Give it a try.

-### What makes Nphisher so powerful:
-* Has 150+ Phishing Options
-* Has OTP phishing function
-* Saves the logs and manages it
-* User friendly
-* More than you think

 ## TESTED ON:
 ***NOTE: This tool is not tested completely***